 Bay is often kept pruned, either to keep the size in check or to create a more ornamental tree.
 Pruning is usually done in the spring, as new growth is just beginning.
 You can prune as much or as little as you like, to keep the tree small or to create a topiary artwork.

 Since bay is very slow growing, it doesn’t require a great deal of food.
 However, plants in containers need some supplemental fertilizer.
 Feed container grown bay in the spring and maybe again mid-summer, with a balanced organic fertilizer like fish emulsion and kelp.
 It also helps to refresh the top couple of inches of soil each spring, being careful not to hurt the shallow roots.

-Watering: Bay is drought tolerant, but appreciates regular deep watering.
+Bay is drought tolerant but appreciates regular deep watering.
 Always allow the soil to dry out between waterings, so the roots don’t rot.
-But don’t let it sit for long periods without water.
+But as mentioned previously, don’t let it sit for long periods without water.

-Freezing Temps: If your bay is hit by a light frost, the leaves will probably turn brown and dry.
+If your bay is hit by a light frost, the leaves will probably turn brown and dry.
 Often the tree will recover on its own, the following spring.
-However if your tree does show signs of die-back in the spring, prune the stem down to below the damage and new growth should fill in.
+However, if your tree does show signs of die-back in the spring, prune the stem down to below the damage and new growth should fill in.
 In extreme cases, prune to about 6 inches and allow new shoots to form from the base.

 You may also have trouble keeping your indoor bay tree from drying out in the low humidity of your home.
 However, when it signals trouble by dropping a few leaves, use the leaves in cooking and begin misting the tree.